Propaganda in Nazi Germany: Radio

 Before Hitler came to power, he rarely used radio to connect with the public, and when he did so non-party newspapers were allowed to publish his speeches.
 This changed soon after he came to power in 1933.
 Hitler's speeches became widely broadcast all over Germany, especially on the radio, itself introduced by the Ministry of Propaganda.
 They were shown in weekly newsreels and reprinted in large editions in books and pamphlets all across Germany.
 Hitler's speeches became so significant to the Nazis that even restaurants and pubs were expected to have their radios on whenever he was delivering one, and in some cities public speakers were used so passersby could hear them.
 The Nazis also sold cheap radios so that people could hear speeches at home.
 These were called the People's Receivers, and were sold for 76 marks, while cheaper versions were sold for 35 marks.
-Nazi propaganda emphasized and portrayed his speeches so that their main points appeared in weekly posters and were all over Germany by the hundreds of thousands.
+Furthermore, the types of stations and wavelengths that could be accessed and reached by the radios were controlled by the Ministry, allowing them to limit the radios’ capabilities to listening in on government announcements and propaganda.
+Nazi propaganda emphasised and portrayed his speeches so that their main points appeared in weekly posters and were all over Germany by the hundreds of thousands.

 Nazi propaganda also used radio as an important tool to promote genocide.